reinaldyhutapea/MVC-Academic-Management-System/README.md

 ## 1. Introduction

 The Academic Management System implemented in Java allows for the management of academic-related entities through a command-line interface.
-It leverages the MVC design pattern to separate concerns and achieve modularity.
+It leverages the Model-View-Controller (MVC) design pattern to separate concerns and achieve modularity.

+In the MVC pattern:

+Model: Represents the data and business logic of the application.
+This includes classes like Course, Student, Enrollment, Lecturer, etc., which encapsulate the core functionality and data operations.

+View: Handles the presentation layer and user interface.
+Although this system primarily uses a command-line interface (Driver1), it still separates the user interaction (View) from the underlying operations (Model).

+Controller: Acts as an intermediary between the Model and View.
+In this system, the Controller class processes user input, delegates tasks to the appropriate Model classes (such as adding courses, students, etc.), and manages the overall flow of the application.

+The MVC architecture promotes maintainability and scalability by organizing code into distinct components, enabling easier updates and enhancements.
+This separation of concerns ensures that modifications in one part of the system (e.g., adding new features) can be implemented without affecting others.

 ## 2. Key Concepts